vukanoa/Vimrc/README.md

 	If I open a new tab in Vim with:
 		`:tabnew <filename><CR>`

-	I can iterate through tabs with a <Tab> character instead of typing 'gt' over and over again.
+	I can iterate through tabs, in NORMAL mode, with a <Tab> character instead of typing 'gt' over and over again.